ShanghaiTech-IMPACT/shanghaitech-impact.github.io/dataset.md

             <div class="notice-content">
                 <ul>
                     <li>Our datasets are <span class="highlight-text">available only for non-commercial and academic research purposes</span>.
 Any form of commercial use is strictly prohibited.</li>
                     <li>Access to all datasets is granted through an application and review process.
-To request access, please complete the <a href="./assets/dataset_application.pdf">Data Access Application Form</a> and email it to the first author of the corresponding paper and Dr. Zhiming Cui, while also cc your supervisor.
+To request access, please complete the <a href="/assets/dataset_application.pdf">Data Access Application Form</a> and email it to the first author of the corresponding paper and Dr. Zhiming Cui, while also cc your supervisor.
 Upon approval, you will receive the download link.</li>
                 </ul>
             </div>
         </div>
     </div>
     <div class="dataset-item">
-        <h2>CBCT Dataset</h2>
+        <h2>01 CBCT Dataset</h2>
         <p>This is the dataset for our 'A fully automatic AI system for tooth and alveolar bone segmentation from cone-beam CT images' paper in  Nature Communication 2022.
 We released partial data (50 raw data of CBCT scans collected from dental clinics) to support the results in this study with permission from respective data centers.
 The full datasets are protected because of privacy issues and regulation policies in hospitals. </p>
         <p><a href="https://github.com/ErdanC/Tooth-and-alveolar-bone-segmentation-from-CBCT">Download Link</a></p>
         <p><strong>Reference:</strong></p>